canonical/kafka-operator/docs/how-to/h-manage-units.md

 ## Replication and Scaling

-Increasing the number of Kafka brokers can be achieved by adding more units to the Charmed Kafka application, for example:
+Increasing the number of Kafka brokers can be achieved by adding more units to the Charmed Apache Kafka application, for example:

 ```shell
 juju add-unit kafka -n <num_brokers_to_add>